TshimbiluniRSA/TshimbiluniRSA/README.md

-# 👋 Hi, I'm Tshimbiluni Thophilus Nedambale
+# 👋 Hi, I'm Tshimbiluni Theophilus Nedambale

 I'm a passionate **Full-Stack Developer Intern** at Sasol, with a strong foundation in **C#, Python, SQL**, and **ASP.NET Core MVC**.
 I'm currently working on exciting full-stack projects using **Django REST framework** and **React (TypeScript)** as I continue to deepen my expertise in modern web development and cloud technologies.